LiamLombard/vedit/README.md

 Simple windows based gui (could work on linux too - but haven't tested) thrown together to automate a simple pre-canned video editing process, where duplicate frames are cut and the video is sped up.
 This was built specifically for the sims 4 footage.

-This works by splitting a given video file into many, doing the necessary processing and merging them all back together, then applying a speed modifier.
+This works by splitting a given directory of video files into chunks, doing frame deduplication then merging them all back together, applying a speed modifier.

 Splitting up the video into parts avoids running out of memory (there is likely a way to get around this natively in ffmpeg but I havent found it yet).